plastic-io/graph-editor-vue-2/README.md

 Scheduling engine documentation: [Scheduler](https://plastic-io.github.io/plastic-io/classes/_scheduler_.scheduler.html)

+# Operational Transformation

+Plastic-IO uses [Operational Transformation (OT)](https://en.wikipedia.org/wiki/Operational_transformation), Event Sourcing (ES), [Command Query Resource Separation (CQRS)](https://en.wikipedia.org/wiki/Command%E2%80%93query_separation), [Blockchain](https://en.wikipedia.org/wiki/Blockchain), and [Domain Driven Design (DDD)](https://en.wikipedia.org/wiki/Domain-driven_design) for event bus, and storage patterns.
+By using these patterns Plastic-IO works very much like git.
+Each change creates an event that is saved into a collection of change events that is then projected into a state.

+DDD and ES are used to create different views using the OT events in conjunction with real time runtime ES data pushed to graph data subscribers, for example using your graph as an interactive web site.

+The event bus itself is CQRS, which means all OT messages are fire and forget.
+No response is sent back from the [websocket](https://en.wikipedia.org/wiki/WebSocket) based server.
+Rather, interested clients subscribe to the graph's notification topic and events are pushed out to the client.

+In order to maintain consistency in OT edits, a Blockchain pattern is used.
+Each OT change event sent to the central server contains a cryptographic link to the previous state and the projected changed state.
+This cryptographic signature ensures that, in theory, the OT event ledger can never be corrupted due to invalid state change messages.

 # Contributing

 We offer a very free and open environment where you can express yourself in a multitude of ways, and showcase your creations to the world!
 There are four major paths of contribution.